Enter into His gates with thanksgiving, and into His courts with praise. Be thankful to Him, and bless His name. Psalm 100:4 (NKJV)

 Openly express gratitude even if you don’t feel like it.

-Think of somebody in your world who needs a note or a phone call or a gift or a lunch…Parents, a child, a friend, a sister, a teacher etc…
+Think of somebody in your world who needs a note or a phone call or a gift or a lunch.
+It might be a friend, parent, child, grandchild, co-worker—it could be anyone.
+They need to hear from you.
+They matter to God.
+Tell them that they matter to you.

 Prime the pump by expressing it; even if your heart doesn’t fully feel it and after a while, you discover that your heart will begin to feel what you have already started to express.